sschwarzer/ftputil/website/documentation.md

 `FTPFile` objects are returned by a call to `FTPHost.open`; never use the `FTPFile` constructor directly.

-The APIs for remote file-like objects is modeled after the APIs of the built-in `open` function and its return value.
+The APIs for remote file-like objects are modeled after the APIs of the built-in `open` function and its return value.

 -   `FTPHost.open(path, mode="r", buffering=None, encoding=None, errors=None, newline=None, rest=None)`